IgorTodorovskiIBM/blog/_posts/2026-04-20-z-vector-search.md

    Top-K Results with Context
 ```

 Everything runs locally on z/OS.
 No external API calls, no cloud dependencies, no data leaving the LPAR.
-For the air-gapped environments common in finance and healthcare, that's not a nice-to-have, it's a hard requirement.
+The generation step, if you want one, can sit on top later.
+The important part is that the retrieval foundation already runs where the data lives.

 The entire stack is pure C++17 with SQLite, sqlite-vec, and llama.cpp.
 No Python runtime, no Java, no external dependencies beyond what `zopen` provides.